pratyushvid3105/frontend-master/react-problems/src/problems/tip-calculator/problem-statement.md

 **Category:** React Components

-## 📋 Prompt Code

-This question has pre-written CSS code, accessible at the top of this pane.
+This question has pre-written CSS code, accessible below.

 You're given a CSS file for a tip calculator, and you need to implement the component using React.